Captain America The First Avenger (movie review)

 Captain America: The First Avenger is the best action movie I can think of that has three montages, but hey, even Scarface has a montage.
 This movie has something for everybody: comedy, action, romance, adventure, fantasy and sci-fi – all rolled up into one Nazi punching, montaging, joke cracking good time of a movie.
 I recommend you check it out!

 More Movie Reviews at creativejamie.com/category/movie-reviews/

-Posted on July 26, 2011, in comic book reviews, movie reviews and tagged bucky barnes, Captain America, Captain America dunkin donuts, Captain America The first Avenger, chris evens, Hayley Atwel, hugo weaving, marvel, movie reviews, movies, Red Skull, Stanley Tucci, steve rogers, Tommy Lee Jones.
+Posted on July 26, 2011, in comic book reviews, movie review and tagged bucky barnes, Captain America, Captain America dunkin donuts, Captain America The first Avenger, chris evens, Hayley Atwel, hugo weaving, marvel, movie review, movies, Red Skull, Stanley Tucci, steve rogers, Tommy Lee Jones.
 Bookmark the permalink.
 9 Comments.